ajayk079/EXCEL_Sales-Report-2022/README.md

 # EXCEL Sales Report 2022.
-It's a sales report of a local store with an Interactive Dashboard using Excel.
+## It's a sales report of a local store with an Interactive Dashboard using Excel.
+### The Prime objective of this project is to create an annual sales report for 2022.
+So that, Owner can understand their customers and grow more sales in the upcoming year.
+Here is the list of questions to be answered after analyzing the dataset.
-To know full detail please go through Document.(https://github.com/ajayk079/Sales-Report-2022/blob/97c10142b7c72c8a7f49c55d0e40bd8e471020f2/Problem%20Stmnt%20%26%20%20Report.docx)
+To know full detail please go through Document.

+# Dashboard
 ![Dashboard](https://github.com/ajayk079/EXCEL_Sales-Report-2022/assets/83025605/c56d0a5b-b972-451b-bcc4-972d81dcd2a7)